grant/iso.js/README.md

 # iso
 ## A library for rendering isometric graphics

-An isometric graphics library using three.js
+An isometric project graphics library using three.js's orthographic camera

 See examples